department-of-veterans-affairs/vagov-content/pages/careers-employment/family-resources.md

 ---
 layout: page-breadcrumbs.html
 template: topic-landing
+title: Resources for Family Members | Veterans Affairs
-title: Resources for Military and Veteran Family Members
+heading: Resources for Military and Veteran Family Members
 display_title: Family Resources
+description: Learn about programs like Spouse Education Career Opportunities (SECO) that can help military spouses find education and career training as well as connect with employers committed to hiring military spouses.
+Compare small business resources tailored toward military family members and spouses.
+keywords: n/a
 concurrence: complete
 order: 6
 spoke: More Resources